Finding a calling in Krishna

-CHENNAI: Philosophy, history, cosmic laws and the arts — theatre artiste, former politician and filmmaker Nitish Bharadwaj traces his journey, shift in his career orientations and how life has come a full-circle — from playing the role of Krishna in 94 glorious episodes of BR Chopra’s Mahabharat (1988) to reprising the role on stage over two decades later as a way of marking his comeback.
-Excerpts follow.
+Philosophy, history, cosmic laws and the arts — theatre artiste, former politician and filmmaker Nitish Bharadwaj traces his journey, shift in his career orientations and how life has come a full-circle — from playing the role of Krishna in 94 episodes of BR Chopra’s Mahabharat (1988) to reprising the role on stage over two decades later as a way of marking his comeback.

-From being a veterinarian, theatre artiste, actor, politician to hosting radio shows and filmmaking — you have dabbled in a number of roles through your career.
+From theatre artiste, actor, politician to hosting radio shows and filmmaking — you have dabbled in a number of roles through your career.
 How does it feel to be back in the theatre circuit?

-In the world of spirituality, there is no coincidence.
 To impersonate Krishna, one needs to have an understanding of Krishna, his life and the myriad aspects of the Gita and spirituality.
-I was brought up on the stories and analytical writings of Mahabharata.
-I heard these narratives not just from my mother but from many learned exponents.
-This set the stage for me.
-This is probably the reason why I made a mark as Krishna 30 years ago in BR Chopra’s TV show and continue to do so even now in theatre.
+I was brought up on the stories of Mahabharata.
+I heard these narratives not just from my mother but from learned exponents.
+This is probably the reason why I made a mark as Krishna 30 years ago, and continue to do so even now in theatre.

 When you were offered the chance in Atul Satya Koushik’s Chakravyuh to reprise the role of Krishna, did you have any inhibitions?